Frequently Asked Questions

 Q.) LED Strip light is only available in 5 metre reels, can I trim it down?

-A.) Yes you can trim the LED tape on the copper dots or solder joints.
+A.) Yes you can trim the LED strips onto the copper dots or solder joints.
 For 12v LED tape it is every 3 LEDs, for 24v it is every 6 LEDs.